ChRe777/CleanCode/README.md

 Create a plugin concept on that API.
 Your API interface should be stable and not change to often.

+An api is the stable part of your system, where plugin or other classes the flexible part application.
+To survive you need like your body stable bones and flexible parts to change if the situation changes.

+Today in agile enviroment we change everything everytim what make the system unstable because there is no stable core anymore.

 ### Plugin

 Often successful software has the ability to extend the application by plugins or